mdolbear/dataTranslator/README.md

 (https://www.cncf.io/projects/).
 These technologies faciliate portability between cloud vendors without locking into their particular platforms.

-Its secondary as to whether the prototype serves as a staring point for the universal translator for openIDL.
-The initial development time for this project was about one week.
+This prototype represents a scalable data translator Theinitial development time for this project was about one week.
 There are a few known missing parts:

-- Versioning of data translate definitions is not yet functional.
-- I meant to include Kubernetes api capabilities available via a rest interface, and that is still missing.
 - Significant unit tests need to be added to improve code coverage.

-#Project Prerequistes
+#Project Prerequisites

 - Java 11 -- On a mac, brew cask install java will install java 11.